MCV-Software/socializer/doc/manual.md

 After the proxy message, you will see a new message dialog asking you to proceed with the account authorisation process.
 It consists in providing the authentication data you normally use to sign in VK.
 It is very important to know that this data will be stored in a folder called config, located in the same folder where the socializer files are.
 Your config folder is a very important storage for your authentication data, so you must be sure you never will share it with anyone, mostly because your data is stored as plain text (this will be fixed in a future release and your data will be properly encrypted).
 Socializer will need your authentication data for acting in your behalf and offering you a better experience that what it could do with a simple access token.
 You must provide your phone number or email address in the first text box, and your password in the second.
 When pressing OK, your data will be saved and the application will start to retrieve all the required information for showing your buffers.
 If you have two factor authentication configured in your account, you will see an additional dialog where you have to type the code provided by VK via SMS.

+It is worth saying that whenever you change your password in the VK website, you will need to authorize Socializer again.
+When you open socializer after changing your password, you will see a message informing you of the problem and the application will be restarted, allowing you to write your new data and start the authorization again.

 Once started, the application will start loading your data (posts, audio files, conversations, friends).
 When done, it will show you a notification indicating that the program is ready.

 ## General concepts